Qualcomm (QCOM)

 Chips need to keep getting smaller in order to advance on Moore’s law, and that is proving increasingly more complicated and expensive to achieve with time.
 That has caused most digital chip makers to become “fabless” designers, rather than manufacturers, instead relying on contracted foundries like TSMC to manufacture their designs.
 This has benefitted the digital chip makers’ free cash flow margins, as exiting the manufacturing business has removed large cash expenses from their business models.
 Read More.
 The semiconductor industry is broadly divided into analog and digital semiconductors.
 Digital chips are what most people think of as the brains of almost every electronic device.
 Their primary purpose is to either store (memory chips) or process (CPUs/GPUs) data.
 Digital chips derive their processing power from the number of transistors that can be packed on an individual chip.
 In chip design, nanometers or “nm” refers to the length of a transistor gate – the smaller the gate the more processing power that can be packed into a given space.
 In 1965, Intel’s founder Gordon Moore famously predicted a doubling of transistors on a chip every two years.
 The concept, known as Moore’s Law, was based on his belief that the technology used to create semiconductors would improve continuously, allowing chips to become ever smaller and ever more powerful.

-A company’s long-term sales performance is one signal of its overall quality.
+Examining a company’s long-term performance can provide clues about its quality.
 Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
-Over the last five years, Qualcomm grew its sales at a solid 11.3% compounded annual growth rate.
+Luckily, Qualcomm’s sales grew at an excellent 15.3% compounded annual growth rate over the last five years.
 Its growth beat the average semiconductor company and shows its offerings resonate with customers, a helpful starting point for our analysis.
 Semiconductors are a cyclical industry, and long-term investors should be prepared for periods of high growth followed by periods of revenue contractions.

 Qualcomm Quarterly Revenue

-Looking further ahead, sell-side analysts expect revenue to grow 3.5% over the next 12 months.
-While this projection indicates its newer products and services will catalyze better top-line performance, it is still below average for the sector.
+Looking further ahead, sell-side analysts expect revenue to remain flat over the next 12 months, a deceleration versus the last two years.
+This projection doesn't excite us and suggests its products and services will face some demand challenges.
 At least the company is tracking well in other measures of financial health.

 6. Product Demand & Outstanding Inventory